Skip to main content

 FormatDownload linksSHA-256 checksum

-Ubuntu 24 LTS is not supported.
-Due to some major changes that came with that version, some Electron applications do not work.
+Ubuntu 24 LTS is not supported due to some major changes in that version that affect Electron applications.

 Windowsโ€‹